opsguruu/Sushma/core/README.md

-# WordPress Examples
+# Core PHP Examples

-This Repo contains the examples of WordPress Actions/Filters.
+This Repo contains the simple examples of PHP.